 The gloves are 100 percent waterproof and have a Gore-Tex lining.
 The cuff design helps prevent cold air from entering through the wrist area.
 Tough goat leather is durable, warm, and is touch-compatible when wearing the gloves and using smart devices.

-The abrasion resistant technology features a four-way nylon stretch design.
-There are a PrimaLoft Gold and boiled wool 100 g fleece palm lining.
+The abrasion-resistant technology features a four-way nylon stretch design.
+There is a PrimaLoft Gold and boiled wool 100 g fleece palm lining.
 Foam padding on the knuckles increases comfort and protection for skiers on the slopes.